RoyaJV97/Image-colorization-cGAN/README.md

 ## 🖼️ Sample Output

-The Images below are the personal Images which we tested with our trained model, the first raw are the gray-scale Images, the second are the generated ones, and the lst raw are the original pictures
+The Images below are the personal Images which we tested with our trained model, the first raw are the gray-scale Images, the second ones are the generated ones, and the last raw are the original pictures

 <img width="631" height="362" alt="image" src="https://github.com/user-attachments/assets/532eca0f-4b14-4b3f-8554-102fa796ddb7" />